xangelkawaiix/hyprland-bootstrap/README.md

 - **Configure Arch Linux Mirror List**

    The script uses `reflector` to update the Arch Linux mirror list with the fastest mirrors.
+Set Timedatectl for Dual Boot
+The script configures timedatectl to ensure proper time handling in a dual-boot setup with Windows.

+- **Configure GPG Agent**

+   The script configures the gpg agent to use pinentry-qt for handling passphrase prompts.

+- **Install Starship Prompt**

+   The script installs and configures the starship prompt for a modern, minimal command-line interface.

+- **Detect Windows for Dual Boot**

+   The script runs os-prober to detect any Windows installations for dual boot.

 ## 🛠️ Package List